Gallant Indies

 - This film was so gorgeous

 - Why should I care about these characters?
-There connections seemed meaningless which made the movie feel clinical and unengaging.
+Their connections seemed meaningless which made the movie feel clinical and unengaging.

 - Intriguing and mesmerising.